top of page

 Luckily, it’s possible to strike an appropriate balance between risk-taking and recklessness.
 Sensible financial regulation gives the breathing room necessary for innovation, entrepreneurship and economic growth but, at the same time, prevents the catastrophic extremes that the free market can unleash.

-… and its Groundhog Day all over again.
-Between March and May 2023, Silicon Valley Bank, Signature Bank, and First Republic Bank were all seized by government regulators.
-The collapse of these three banks constituted three of the four largest failures of a federally insured bank in U.S. history.
 When the Federal Reserve, Treasury Department, and the FDIC decided to invoke emergency authority to shore up the debt of Silicon Valley Bank and Signature Bank – of course they did – they essentially made the decision to grant U.S. government guarantees for depositor losses of an entirely new class of banks.
 Then, by offering discounted loans to any other bank that wanted to borrow from its facilities, the Federal Reserve, just like in 2008, made substantial emergency support available to the entire banking system.
-Meaning, the United States government bailed-out banks yet again, moral hazard be damned.
-Yet again, bankers bet on black with what they have come to deeply believe – consciously or unconsciously – to be American taxpayer money, congratulating themselves with huge bonuses when they win but not stung by any significant consequence when they lose.
-It’s total b.s.

 And remember that deadly, extremely complex security called the collateralized debt obligation (CDO)?
 Today we have the collateralized loan obligation (CLO), which are asset-backed securities that invest in illiquid assets.
-CLOs are securitized products that pool leveraged loans together then repackage them into tranches.
+CLOs are securitized products that pool leveraged loans together, then repackage them into tranches.
 Sound familiar?

 Publicly traded structured credit hit record highs in 2024 and are expected to exceed that in 2025.
 New asset-backed securities totaled $335 billion in 2024, and CLOs climbed to $201 billion.
 This time around, the target de jour is the insurance industry, specifically the $1.1 trillion fixed annuities market.
 Fixed annuities are a retirement-savings product offered by life insurers.
 What could possibly go wrong?